⚠️ Important security notice

 $ touch /tmp/reaction-example

-$ reaction -c insecure.jsonnet
+$ reaction start -c insecure.jsonnet

 Then let's append malicious data to the tailed file in another terminal: